Follow us: Facebook | Twitter | Latest News | YouTube

 By Steven Bush

-Steven Bush is a man on a mission—to confront the skeletons in his family closet.
-Did his very own cousins occupy the White House of a country that, even today, after electing its first African American president, still seems bent on world domination?
-What can he, a distant relation of the “Bushes” (so the story goes) do to end the madness and redeem the family name?
-Steven Bush’s one-man stand-up comedy, rant, political protest, and call for the war-crimes trials of both George H. W. and George W. Bush is a brash theatrical tour de force that dares his audiences to accompany him on a personal quest for evidence of honesty, decency, and complicity in a world of damning facts and murky conspiracy theories.
+Steven Bush is on a mission to confront the skeletons in his family closet.
+Did his very own cousins occupy the White House?
+What can he, a distant relation of the “Bushes” do to redeem the family name?
+This stand-up comedy, rant, political protest and call to action is a brash theatrical tour de force.
+Cast of 1 man.

 Full of excruciating twists of fate and malice, this dark comedy of “trading places” resonates with uncomfortable truths about how we see (or don’t see) the people we live with every day.
 Cast of 2 women and three men.